AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/ocr/02.png">

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
 You can download the deployment package from the cloud or use the [local experience method in Section 2.2](#22-Local Experience).
-If not satisfied, you can also use your private data to **fine-tune the models in the pipeline online**.
+If not satisfied, you can also use your private data to <b>fine-tune the models in the pipeline online</b>.

 ### 2.2 Local Experience
 > ❗ Before using the General OCR Pipeline locally, ensure you have installed the PaddleX wheel package following the [PaddleX Installation Guide](../../../installation/installation.en.md).